Community Documentation

 $requirements = array();

-// Ensure translations don't break at install time
+// Ensure translations don't break during installation.

 $t = get_t();